lengzhang/CriminalIntent/README.md

 - [x] More Dialogs (page 274)

-- [ ] Empty View (page 290)
+- [x] Empty View (page 290)

 - [ ] Multiple Main Activities (this isn't from the book, this is one I made up) The book mentioned that on a tablet, you could have both the list view and the detailed view fragments running at the same time.
 The challenge is to do that!

+- [x] Implement delete crime feature

-- [ ] Name Your Challenge: If you have a great idea for adding to the app, run the idea by me.
+- [] Name Your Challenge: If you have a great idea for adding to the app, run the idea by me.
 If it sounds good, implementing the idea would count as a challenge!